Artex Art Fair: History

 There was also significant media attention surrounding Artex, with a report on the fair on television NZ headline 6pm News.
 The New Zealand Herald also featured ARTEX in an article on 1 September headed ‘Over 12,000 visit Art Fair.’
 There were several radio interviews including a comprehensive interview with the organizer on Radio New Zealand's National Program.

 The first fair was also subject to some controversy when with Leighton Smith, host of New Zealand's leading radio show, Newstalk ZB complained on air that he had to spend $10 for entry.
-The organizer also criticized the Arts Council of New Zealand for failing to support the show by way of funding or a grant.
+The organizer also criticised the Arts Council of New Zealand for failing to support the show by way of funding or a grant.

 New Zealand Art Market

 Artex marked a change in New Zealand’s art market, with a more direct concentration on the ‘business of art,’ as it not only put a focus on New Zealand Artists - celebrating modern New Zealand work as well as its historical art heritage, it revealed contemporary New Zealand paintings by leading New Zealand artists such as Colin McCahon, Toss Woollaston, Michael Smither, John Weeks, Allen Maddox, Keith Patterson, Philip Clairmont, Frances Hodgkins, Ian Scott, Dick Frizzell and Dean Buchanan.
 For the many thousands of visitors it was their first live exposure to serious New Zealand contemporary art.
 ARTEX paved the way for contemporary art in New Zealand to become more mainstream and accessible to the general public and budding art collectors.
 Owing to the success of the first ARTEX in 1986, further shows were held in Auckland, Wellington and Christchurch.
 Artex (Art Fairs) TM, currently owned by DMG Group.